I Lost to a Girl

 Wrestling is already a sport with barriers to entry for girls.
 You need the personality and drive to decide to join a boys team, and to stick with it.
 So why would we knock each other down?
 We need the numbers to grow and thrive in the US!
 Supporting your female teammates is extremely important.
 Opportunities are key, and showing the importance of same-gender competition helps create opportunities for future generations.

 This change can only start with you.
 Everyone deserves the opportunity to compete without the pressures of losing.
 When it comes to competition, everyone prepares to the best of their ability.
 This is what makes sport so exciting, as it is a completely unknown result!
-We are in the infancy of this sport, and until girls only wrestle girls, we will continue to encounter many of these challenges.
+We are in the infancy of this sport, and until girls exclusively wrestle girls, we will continue to encounter many of these challenges.
 You can change the narrative before it becomes engrained with your team.

 Katherine Shai